Skip to main content

 What are the best GDPR-compliant alternatives to Clover?

-The top GDPR-compliant alternatives to Clover include Flatpay.
+The top GDPR-compliant alternatives to Clover include Flatpay, SumUp.
 These European services store your data in EU data centers and are fully subject to GDPR protections.

 How do I migrate from Clover to a GDPR-compliant alternative?